-Warning

-Where a pupil fails to meet the Code of Conduct or their behaviour has a negative impact on learning, that pupil will receive a clear warning at every stage that continuation of the behaviour will subsequently lead to a Red Ticket, Lunchtime Detention or After School Detention.
-Where practicable, and particularly with pupils in Key Stage 3, a visual cue will also be used e.g. name on a board.
+- Warning: Where a pupil fails to meet the Code of Conduct or their behaviour has a negative impact on learning, that pupil will receive a clear warning at every stage that continuation of the behaviour will subsequently lead to a Red Ticket, Lunchtime Detention or After School Detention. - Red Ticket: issued following a warning when pupils repeatedly choose to fall short of school expectations which are displayed around the school in an effort to encourage all pupils to be Ready, Responsible and Respectful. - Deadline Ticket: issued for failing to meet a deadline and/or incomplete submission of homework or coursework.